 Accommodation is in a choice of either bungalows or longhouse rooms.
 The longhouse has two twin rooms and one double, all of which have an ensuite bathroom.
 The nine bungalows are spacious and include Japanese-style Onsen hot tubs on their verandas.
 Whichever room you opt for they are all comfortable and have drinking water dispensers that give both hot and cold water.

 We had an amazing trip and thanks to how well run the resort and diving were combined with the friendliness of everybody that made us feel like family, we immediately began planning a return trip.
-In November 2025 we’ll be back at Dive Into Lembeh if you would like to join us and we are currently planning another workshop there for 2026.
+In November 2025 we’ll be back at Dive Into Lembeh if you would like to join us and we have another workshop there in 2026.

 If you’d like to learn more about underwater photography as well as our Lembeh workshops we run others in the UK and overseas and online courses.
 Email us with any enquiries or use our contact form to get in touch and sign up to our newsletter.